opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * `composer req symfony/messager` - best MessageBus implementation
 * Message -> Message bus -> Message handler
 * Message is a plain PHP class
+* Handler is a normal PHP class which is invokable